How to Set Up File Storage in Flowise

 - "Generate a list of 10 blog post ideas and save them as content-ideas.txt"

-The agent should respond with a confirmation that includes the file's node ID.
+The agent should respond with a confirmation that includes the file's new_file_id.
 You can verify the file exists by checking your Fastio workspace dashboard.
+To hand someone a durable single-file link, follow the upload with POST /current/workspace/{workspace_id}/create/fileshare/.
+For a branded folder they can browse, create a Send, Receive, or Exchange share with POST /current/workspace/{workspace_id}/create/share/.

 Troubleshooting Common Issues

 401 Unauthorized: Your API key is wrong or expired.
-Double-check the key in your workspace settings.
+Double-check the key in Settings > Devices & Agents > API Keys.

 404 Not Found: The workspace ID doesn't match.
-Copy it directly from your Fastio dashboard URL.
+Copy the 19-digit ID directly from your Fastio dashboard URL.

 Empty file content: The agent sometimes calls the save tool before finishing its output.
 Add an instruction in your system prompt: "Always finish generating the full content before calling SaveFile."